manantrimbakey/Salesforce-Virtual-Datatable-LWC/README.md

 Deploy the following components to your Salesforce org:

-- virtualTableCell LWC
+- `virtualTableCell` LWC
-- virtualTable LWC
+- `virtualTable` LWC

 ## Usage

-See usage for `virtualTable` and `virtualTableCell` LWC components in the LWC `virtualTableTest`.
+Refer to the `virtualTableTest` LWC component for implementation examples of both `virtualTable` and `virtualTableCell`.

 ### Public Properties

-- `allowRowSelection` - Type : `Boolean` - Controls whether rows can be selected
+- `allowRowSelection` - Type: `Boolean` - Controls whether rows can be selected
-- `key` - Type : `String` - Unique identifier field for each row
+- `key` - Type: `String` - Unique identifier field for each row
-- `columns` - Type : `Array` - Table column definitions in the format of what `lightning-datatable` expects.
-(See `virtualTableTest` for reference)
+- `columns` - Type: `Array` - Table column definitions following the `lightning-datatable` format (See `virtualTableTest` for reference)
-- `rowData` - Type : `Array` - Data to be displayed in the table
+- `rowData` - Type: `Array` - Data to be displayed in the table

 ### Public Methods

-- `getSelectedRowsKeys` - Returns currently selected rows keys (if `allowRowSelection` is true), otherwise returns an empty array.
-If allRows are selected, then it will return a `String` with value `allRows`, otherwise it will return a `Set` of selected rows keys.
+- `getSelectedRowsKeys` - Returns currently selected row keys (if `allowRowSelection` is true), otherwise returns an empty array.
+Returns a `String` value of `'allRows'` when all rows are selected, or a `Set` of selected row keys.
-**Note:** This method will not give keys when you select all rows checkbox, because it will have a performance impact to send all keys outside of this component.
+**Note:** This method will not return keys when the "select all rows" checkbox is used, as this would impact performance.

 ## Limitations

-- The component behaviour for accessibility is not yet implemented.
-(PRs are welcome)
+- Accessibility features are not yet implemented (PRs welcome)
-- The component does not support the `lightning-datatable` API.
-(PRs are welcome)
+- The component does not support the `lightning-datatable` API (PRs welcome)
-- The component total row count visibility is dependent on the client's resolution and web browser.
-For now client/user needs to manually zoom in/out to see the total rows.
-(WIP and PRs are welcome)
+- Total row count visibility depends on the client's resolution and web browser.
+Users may need to manually zoom in/out to view the total row count (Work in Progress - PRs welcome)